- A license plate reader is a camera that captures still and video footage of every vehicle’s license plate as it passes the camera.

 - Traffic lights or intersections to catch traffic violations.

 - Police departments and police vehicles to catch alleged perpetrators of crime.

-A security camera can take photos or videos every time a license plate moves through the frame.
+A security camera can take photos or videos whenever a license plate moves through the frame.
 However, only a certain type of camera can capture and read license plates and put those plate numbers into a database.

 As a busy property manager or owner, you probably don’t have time to sift through hundreds of photos of license plates.
 With a license plate recognition camera, photos and license plate numbers are uploaded into a database that can be searched and accessed quickly.